salawee/Understanding-and-Prediction-of-Energy-Transition-Sentiments-during-Energy-Crisis/README.md

 4. **Geographical Insights**: The **U.S.** led in terms of tweet volume, indicating greater interest or social media presence, followed by **India** and **France**.
 Within the U.S., metropolitan areas like **Oklahoma City** showed higher tweet density, pointing to urban interest in hydrogen technology.

 ![image](https://github.com/user-attachments/assets/5342ab84-0953-4242-93e9-d622518b712f)

+### 🌍 Oklahoma Case Study
+The Oklahoma case study provides an in-depth look at the public sentiment towards hydrogen energy at a regional level.
+By analyzing tweets from various counties across Oklahoma, we identified key trends and geographic disparities in sentiment during the COVID-19 pandemic.

+Oklahoma City emerged as a significant hotspot for hydrogen energy discussions, with high tweet density compared to other regions.
+This trend suggests that urban areas have a greater awareness of and interest in hydrogen energy, potentially driven by higher media coverage, local initiatives, or industry presence.
+Counties like Tulsa also showed notable activity, underscoring the concentration of sentiment in metropolitan areas.

+Key findings from the Oklahoma case study include:
+- **Urban-Rural Disparity**: Metropolitan areas like Oklahoma City and Tulsa had significantly higher tweet volumes, indicating a greater level of public engagement compared to rural areas.
+- **Sentiment Differences**: Positive sentiment was concentrated primarily in areas with higher economic activity and access to clean energy initiatives, whereas rural counties exhibited more neutral or uncertain sentiments.
+- **Policy Implications**: The localized interest in hydrogen energy points to the need for targeted outreach and education campaigns in rural communities to boost understanding and support for renewable energy technologies.

+**🖼️ [Image Placeholder: Oklahoma County-Level Tweet Density Map]**

 ![image](https://github.com/user-attachments/assets/79e7dbc7-bf00-49c5-aeff-32d313bd9f71)

 ## 💭 Discussion